noponena/SpaceInvadersQT/README.md

 - Collect in-game currency and health dropped by enemies (currency has no use yet; future updates will add an in-game shop).
 - Have fun! (optional)

+## Notes
+- **Build system migrated from qmake to CMake** as of June 2025.
+- The old .pro and .pri files have been removed; only CMake is supported for building.
+- Resource files are handled automatically by CMake (no need for manual .qrc or .ui compilation).